katahiromz/XWordGiver/ReadMe-ENG.txt

 ### If you want to create from specific words:

 1. Gather a group of relatively long words, rewrite them in Katakana or Alphabet, and save them in Excel or Notepad.
 2. Select "Generate from words..." from the "File" menu.
-Select "Generate from words..." from the "File" menu.
 3. Paste the words into the dialog and click the "Generate" button.

 ### If you want to create everything manually: